 If you rely on shipping and logistics services, then you have likely encountered the term “shipping embargo.”
-However, you may not be quite sure what a shipping embargo is, why carriers use them, or how they impact your bottom line.
+However, you may not be quite sure what this term means, why carriers use them, or how they impact your bottom line.

 With that in mind, we have created this guide.
 Below, we explain why carriers embargo freight and what these restrictions mean for your business.

 In the logistics industry, the phrase “shipping embargo” refers to when a carrier stops receiving goods from clients.
-Shipping embargoes can be implemented by any carrier.
+These can be implemented by any carrier.
 However, they are most commonly used by less than truckload (LTL) shippers.

 A prime example of an LTL shipper using an embargo is FedEx in 2021.
 The well-known LTL hauler garnered a ton of negative attention when they enacted embargoes on thousands of clients.
 However, doing so was a necessity at the time because the demand for shipping services far exceeded their current capabilities.